it3xl/linked-server-alias-workaround/README.md

 # Workaround for dynamic aliasing of Linked Servers in MS SQL Server

-Microsoft SQL server doesn't allow you to have a reference to a linked server or a dynamic alias.
+Microsoft SQL server doesn't allow us to have a reference to a linked server or a dynamic alias.
-This is an infamous feature and view of Microsoft, for decades.
+This is the infamous feature and view of Microsoft, for decades.
 There are no aliases for server-level objects.

-By simple, my workaround does a cloning of an existing and tested stored procedure for every linked server.<br/>
+My workaround does a dynamic modifications and cloning of an existing and tested stored procedure for every linked server.<br/>
-Another logic may decide which procedure to use later.

-> If all your environments (dev, test, UAT, production) has only one linked server.<br/>
-> It is better to use named linked servers.
-Convert your existing linked server name [MyServer\MyInstance] to a common name [MyLinkedServer], which will refer to different SQL Server instances on different environments.
+It is kinda hiding any dynamic SQL under the hood.<br/>

 The workaround can overcome:
 * Need to pass a name of a linked server as a parameter to a stored procedure.
 * Store linked server name in a variable to modify and invoke it dynamically.
 * Need to interact with hundreds of tables and views.
-Using of use other approaches from over the Internet (listed below) will cause complications.
+Using of another approaches from over the Internet (listed below) will cause complications.

 This technique will allow your team to retain straightforward, standard and well-known development.<br/>
-But, you will look on things from another side, thanks for Microsoft.
+But, you have to look at things from the other side.

-I call it Permanent Scaffolding.
+> If all your environments (dev, test, UAT, production) has only one linked server.<br/>
+> It is better to use named linked servers.
+Convert your existing linked server name [MyServer\MyInstance] to a common name [MyLinkedServer], which will refer to different SQL Server instances on different environments.

 ## How to use